-The office of Graduate Medical Education, located in the Jewish building on main Baylor College of Medicine campus, operates under the direction of Senior Associate Dean for Graduate Medical Education and Designated Institutional Official, Linda B. Andrews, M.D. and Assistant Dean, Jacqueline E. Levesque, A.Ed.
+The office of Graduate Medical Education, located in the Jewish Building on the main Baylor College of Medicine campus, operates under the direction of interim Designated Institutional Official Dr. Jennifer Christner, dean of the School of Medicine, and Assistant Dean, Jacqueline E. Levesque, A.Ed.

 The Baylor Office of Graduate Medical Education, the central administrative office for the Affiliated Hospitals Residency Program, coordinates and implements policies and procedures defined by the Graduate Medical Education Committee.
 This committee-composed of representatives from the faculty and the house staff; is responsible for the general administration of the post-graduate training programs.
 The senior associate dean for Graduate Medical Education oversees all activities related to graduate medical education.